 Provided to all Recovery Program Participants and all Shelter guests as well as individuals and families in the community who are in need.
 If you or someone you know qualifies for social services and help is needed with clothing, please visit the Rescue Mission Lobby in the main building on Saturdays between 9am – 4pm to apply for a Clothing Voucher card.
 For more information on the Clothing Voucher Program, call 540.343.7227.

 Home or Business Pick-ups

-We receive donations on site from 9am – 5pm from Monday – Saturday at our Donation Center.
+We receive donations on site from 9am – 5pm from Monday – Saturday at our Donation Centers at 402 4th Street and our new location at 3425 Orange Ave.
 We also do home pick-ups of good used items; please call 540.343.7227 to schedule a pick-up between 9am – 12pm and 1 – 5pm.

 Even your rags can help the Rescue Mission help others.
-In 2011, 323,488 lbs. of rags were recycled, raising $58,674.46 for Mission programs.
+In 2013 366,253 lbs. of textiles were recycled.
 Clean, sorted clothing is sold on a world market by the Mission, providing an ecological way to dispose of clothing that is torn, stained or unwearable.
-Simply bag such items and label “rags.”
+In addition, 1,923 of miscellaneous metals were recycled.